rakesh-rs211/Introduction-to-C/ReadMe.md

 ## Arrays and Pointers

+An **Array** is a data structure that contains a set of elements of the same datatypes, stored contagiously in memory.

-### Static Arrays
+### Static Array
-Arrays are used to store similar type of data contagiously in memory.
-The array has single variable each individual data point is uniquely distinguished by it indices.
 Static array are fixed-length array during the execution of the program.
-The size of these arrays are declared during intialization, either explicitly or implicitly
+The size of these arrays are declared during intialization, either explicitly or implicitly.

-e.g. Student score in mid-terms.
-Here scores of 32 students from a single subjected are store in memory as single precision floating point.
+e.g. Here scores of 32 students from a single subjected are store in memory as single precision floating point.
 ```float score[32]; ```
 ```int Arr1[5]={1,25,45,23,4};```
 e.g. Student scores from 5 different courses.
 Here each row represents a individual course and columns represents student score